 Local groups.
 Support from local groups is key.
 Some examples of groups to target and ask for their support: nature centers, chambers of commerce, PTOs, garden clubs, student groups, faith-based organizations.

 Role of outside groups.
 Should you enlist the help of national and/or regional plastic bag ban support groups to help with “boots on the ground” advocacy of the three main community groups?
 We discussed this and ultimately decided against it.
 I believed it was important that this initiative be one that was formed and led by Rye residents who knew their community.

 That’s not to say we didn’t welcome representatives from outside groups speaking at public hearings or assisting us with gathering facts.
 I am indebted to them for their assistance!

-This is my loose term meaning people who have been successful in passing legislation in their own towns.
-This group includes community activists, elected officials, merchants, or people like me – a resident, passionate about keeping her town beautiful for all – who have successfully spearheaded plastic bag ban initiatives.
+This is my loose term for people who’ve been successful in passing legislation in their own towns.
+This group includes community activists, elected officials, merchants, or people like me—a resident, passionate about keeping her town beautiful for all—who have successfully spearheaded plastic bag ban initiatives.
 Their help and support were critical.